jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

   - CouldWatch in `Requests`
 - Usage Groups > Collect a specific category of usage type filters info one filter.
   - EC2 in `Running Hours`
+  - DynamoDB `Provisioned Throughput Capacity-Read/Write`
   - RDS in `Running Hours`
   - S3 Bucket `S3: Storage-Standard`
-  -
-- Saving Plans
+- Saving Plans > A pricing model allowing discounts on committed usages for EC2 and Farget.
+  - Utilization of saving plans > measures `uused` and `under-utilization` savings plans.
+  - Coverage of saving plans > Measures `how much` instance usage is covered by saving plans.
-- Utilization and Coverage Reservations
+- Utilization and Coverage Reservations > Allows you to serve compute capacity for your EC2 instance in an AZ for a specified duration.
-- Alerting
+  - Utilization of Reservations > Measures `unused` and `under-utilized` reservations.
+  - Coverrage of reservation > Measures `how much` instance usage is covered by reservations.
+- Alerting > Using email, SNS topic with absolute value (% of Budget Amount) etc.

 #### Total Cost of Ownership?